rhumphrey/LearnToCode/README.md

 96_Lua - Lua source code files and associated data files for my experiments with Lua.

+A_Gentle_Introduction - Various source code and associated files for my 'A Gentle Introduction To...' series

 Seven in Seven - Languages.docx - List of the Programming Languages covered in the 7 in 7 weeks books on Programming Languages